 When I was in high school my dad actually hung a big A4 sheet with a huge capital letter “K” on my bedroom wall.
 He called it the “K factor”, the ultimate recipe for success in life: focus on one thing, give it all you’ve got, and work on it every single day, without breaking the chain.
-I took this advice quite seriously when I went to college, and then, more importantly, when I studied for the diplomatic competitive exam.
+I took this advice quite seriously when I went to college, and then, more importantly, when I started my career.
 It is then that I experienced the power of prolonged, long-term, relentless focus.

 Gary Keller and Jay Papasan’s book, the ONE thing, basically gives the same advice, in a more elaborate and elegant fashion.
 While it’s not a particularly pleasant read and it has a lot of re-hashing of self-help truisms, I would still recommend it because the message it gives is so powerful.

 In a nutshell, success comes from tirelessly investing hours and hours a day towards your most important goal.
 This success comes slowly but surely, at first in a slow, linear fashion, but then in a much faster, geometric progression.
 The key is to avoid being lured by other goals or distractions that steal time and energy away from your “One Thing”.